php-monsters/laravel-online-payment/README.md

 ```

-6. Prepare for online payment
+6. Prepare for an online payment

 ```php
 <?php